Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

 For example

-Suppose that you have planned to advertise an end of season sale with hefty discounts on books and relatable items.
+Suppose that you have planned to advertise an end-of-season sale with hefty discounts on books and related items.

-Now, instead of pitching the offer to all of the customers, you can leverage from the groups created.
+Now, instead of pitching the offer to all customers, you can leverage the groups you’ve created.

-An in-depth customer segmentation analysis would help you locate customers that are a frequent buyer or have, at some point in time making a purchase.
+An in-depth customer segmentation analysis would help you identify customers who are frequent buyers or have made a purchase at some point.

 Specific deals and customer-based offers can be created to target the customers.